gayatri267/PyverilogTutorial/README.md

 This sample design adds the input value internally when the enable signal is asserted.
 Then it outputs its partial value to the LED.

 ### Code parser
-Code parer is for syntax analysis.
+Code parser is for syntax analysis.
 Please type the command as below.

     python pyverilog/vparser/parser.py test.v